-Question type is available as a column for data views, located in the Responses folder.
+Question Type is available as a column for data views, located in the Responses folder.

 This column will show the question type and in which question number the type is located.

 Interactive questions will be indicated in data analysis next to the scores for each of those questions.
 The examples below show questions with three interactions.
-Teachers may view the exact question in the enter answers screen and modify student answers if needed.
+Teachers may view the exact question in the Enter Answers screen and modify student answers if needed.

-In a test, it is possible for a teacher to overwrite student-generated text to change an incorrect answer to correct; however, leaving the student text and using the Mark as Correct button maintains the integrity of the data.
+In a test, it is possible for a teacher to overwrite student-generated text to change an incorrect answer to correct.
+However, leaving the student text and using the Mark as Correct button maintains the integrity of the data.
 If the Mark as Correct button is incorrectly selected, teachers can select the Unmark Correct button that will appear to revert the changes.

-Please visit the Interactive Item Types FAQ for more information.
+Visit the Interactive Item Types FAQ for more information.